Grilled Peach Burrata Salad with Prosciutto and Arugula

 Peach slices on the grill with grill marks.

-• Place the arugula on a large platter.
+• Spread 2 cups arugula across a large serving platter.

 A large oval platter of arugula sitting on a bright blue table with wood and marble salad tongs to the side.